An In-depth Look at the Rhode Island Blue Chicken Breed

 Temperament

-Rhode Island Blues are typically calm and friendly, making them a suitable choice for backyard flocks and family pets.
+Rhode Island Blues are typically calm and friendly, making them suitable for backyard flocks and family pets.
 They are also known to be good foragers and are often quite active.

 Hardiness